 Furniture and Decoration

-Chairs, tables, and other interior decoration elements can be made from mycomaterials, offering a unique design and a reduced ecological footprint.
+Chairs, tables, and other interior decoration elements can be made from mycomaterials, offering unique design and a reduced ecological footprint.

 -